 The home was abandoned in 1918 and sat unoccupied, and without electricity and indoor plumbing, until about 1960 when the former owners (Holm: 1956-2002) completed their renovations and moved in.
 A wardrobe in the northeast bed chamber on the second floor is from the nearby Lincoln family homestead which was built around 1800 by Jacob Lincoln.
 Jacob was an uncle to Thomas Lincoln, the father of our sixteenth president.
 The Holms purchased the wardrobe at auction in the 1960s and raised it up to the second story room before flooring was completed in that room.
 The wardrobe does not break down into sections and cannot be moved via the winding staircase or through a window, therefore it remains where it was placed more than 50 years ago.

 When the Kline family purchased the home in 1948, a freestanding log cabin lacking its roof and chimney, stood just a few feet to the south of the kitchen.
-The cabin was razed between 1948 and 1956, but thankfully photos were taken to document its existence.
+The cabin was razed between 1948 and 1956 to make way for a driveway and parking area, but thankfully photos were taken to document its existence.

 The exact purpose of the log structure is unknown.
 George Chrisman may have needed a temporary dwelling while the stone house was under construction.
-If this was his first shelter, then it is conceivable that the cabin would have been relegated for use as a summer kitchen or slave quarters once the stone house was completed.
-It is rumored that the foundation of slave quarters lies just below ground level somewhere to the south of the house, and census information confirms that the Chrismans were slave owners.
+If this was his first shelter, then it is conceivable that the cabin would have been relegated for use as a summer kitchen, or possibly a slave quarters, after the stone house was completed.
+It is rumored that the foundation of a slave quarters lies just below ground level somewhere south of the house; census information confirms that the Chrismans were slave owners.

-George's older brother John had 300 acres of adjoining land; maybe George lived with his brother's family while he was working on the stone house.
+George's older brother John had 300 acres of adjoining land and George may have lived with his brother's family while he was working on the stone house.
 The cabin may have been originally intended for use as a cook house or slave quarters, and not as a dwelling.
 Owner Dan Pinnell has found that 18th century German builders of hewn log structures in the Shenandoah Valley seem to favor the "half dovetail" corner notch.
 It is his opinion that the "V notch" on the Chrisman cabin would more appropriately attribute it to a post-1800 construction date.